pulumi/docs/quickstart/cloud.md

 ### Set up the project

-1. In the [Pulumi examples zipfile](/examples/pulumi-v0.11-examples.zip), open the `voting-app` directory in your favorite editor.
+1. In the [Pulumi examples zipfile], open the `voting-app` directory in your favorite editor.
 You'll see a Python Flask app in the `frontend` folder and a Pulumi program in `index.ts`.
 You may ignore the details of the Python app.

 1. Open the file `index.ts`, which has the contents below.